katrose/node-assignment-3-v2/README.md

 ### Form Submission

-Currently the only form error that can be replicated is using an email address already in use in the database.
+Currently the only form error that can be replicated is by using an email address already in use in the database.